jeremylong/DependencyCheck/core/README.md

 Dependency-Check-Core
 ================

-Dependency-Check-Core is the main engine used by all of the other modules to do the analysis and reporting.
+Dependency-Check-Core is the main engine used by all of the other modules to do the analysis and reporting.s

 Copyright & License
 ------------